Decoding general error correcting codes and the role of complementarity: Main results

-The Hayden-Preskill protocol is a qubit-toy model of the black hole information paradox~\cite{HP2007} and has been studied from various perspectives~\cite{HQRY2016,RY2017,NWK2020,TTK2022}.
-Let $B_{\rm in}$ be an $N$-qubit system that represents a quantum black hole, and $\xi^{B_{\rm in}}$ be the initial state of $B_{\rm in}$.
-We denote by $\ket{\xi}^{B_{\rm in} B_{\rm rad}}$ a purification of $\xi^{B_{\rm in}}$ by the purifying system $B_{\rm rad}$.
-The system $B_{\rm rad}$ corresponds to the \emph{past} Hawking radiation.
-A quantum information source $A$ of $k$ qubits, defined by a state $\Phi^{AR}$ maximally entangled with a reference system $R$, is thrown into the black hole, which enlarges the BH $B_{\rm in}$ to $S:=A B_{\rm in}$ of $N+k$ qubits.
-A composite system $S$, then, undergoes unitary dynamics $U^S$ and is split into two subsystems $S_{\rm in}$ and $S_{\rm rad}$, consisting of $N+k-\ell$ and $\ell$ qubits, respectively.
-The subsystem $S_{\rm rad}$ of $\ell$ qubits is supposed to represent \emph{new} Hawking radiation.
+The Hayden-Preskill protocol is a qubit toy model of the black hole information paradox~\cite{HP2007} and has been extensively studied from various perspectives~\cite{HQRY2016,RY2017,NWK2020,TTK2022}.
+Let $B_{\rm in}$ be an $N$-qubit system representing a quantum black hole, with an initial state $\xi^{B_{\rm in}}$.
+We denote by $\ket{\xi}^{B_{\rm in} B_{\rm rad}}$ a purification of $\xi^{B_{\rm in}}$ by a purifying system $B_{\rm rad}$, which corresponds to the \emph{past} Hawking radiation.
+A quantum information source $A$ of $k$ qubits, defined by a state $\Phi^{AR}$ maximally entangled with a reference system $R$, is thrown into the black hole, enlarging the BH $B_{\rm in}$ to $S:=A B_{\rm in}$ of $N+k$ qubits.
+The composite system $S$ then undergoes unitary dynamics $U^S$ and is split into two subsystems: $S_{\rm in}$ with $N+k-\ell$ qubits and $S_{\rm rad}$ with $\ell$ qubits.
 Note that $S= AB_{\rm in}=S_{\rm in} S_{\rm rad}$.
-The whole protocol is depicted in Fig.~\ref{Fig:decoderHP} (a).
+The subsystem $S_{\rm rad}$ represents the \emph{new} Hawking radiation.
+The entire protocol is illustrated in~\cref{Fig:decoderHP} (a).